Gregg Gottlieb enters his second year with the Oregon State men’s basketball program as an assistant coach.

 Before moving on to college, Gottlieb was a standout basketball player at El Modena High School in Orange, Calif., where he graduated in 1990.
 He played two seasons at Drake University in Iowa before returning to California to complete his studies at UCLA.
 Gottlieb earned a bachelor’s degree from UCLA in history with a minor in business in 1995 and his M.B.A. from Cal Poly in 1997.

-His father, Bob, was a volunteer assistant coach under Ralph Miller at Oregon State during the 1983-84 season
+His late father, Bob, was a volunteer assistant coach under Ralph Miller at Oregon State during the 1983-84 season

 Gottlieb was born on March 3, 1972 in Manhattan, Kan.
 He and his wife, Mandy, have a son, Gage (9), and two daughters, Tess (6) and Quinn (4).